WM-DarkLight/Kaviron/public/episodes/README.md

 - If you add or modify episodes while the application is running, you may need to refresh the browser
 \`\`\`

+Now, let's create a server-side API route to scan the episodes folder: